sachiniyer/cluster-wiki/docs/software/networking.md

 #### Entrance Nodes

 This is the term that I started using for traffic that comes into the cluster.
-These nodes need a public IP and basically do an nginx proxy_pass.
+These nodes need a public IP and basically do an nginx `proxy_pass`.
 I use an ec2 instance for this purpose.
-I may swich back to a machine with port-forwarding if I find a place that I can get a public IP with.
+I may switch back to a machine with port-forwarding if I find a place that I can get a public IP with.

 Another way to do this would be to just configure IP tables to pass the packets from the public IP to the tailscale IP.
 I don't do this however, because I want to validate it as an HTTP request first.
 I also prefer to configure nginx and route based on domain name instead of blindly forwarding packets.